huhengtong/UKD_CVPR2020/README.md

 The codes consist of two parts, namely teacher model and student model.
 Training the teacher model firstly to obtain the features of different modality data, then estimating similarities by calculating the distance between features.
 Finally, using the similarity information to supervise the learning of the student model.

 The experiments are conducted on MIRFlickr (link:https://pan.baidu.com/s/1IkT7x9XSgKr-V7_LigxTEQ  password:w4my) and NUS-WIDE (link:https://pan.baidu.com/s/1wN-de-eIqrjNQ72N8ZA5jA  password:7x8y).
+The codes for data processing are available in teacher_model/KNN.

 To train the teacher model, running teacher_train.py in the file of teacher_model;
 To calculate the similarity information, running calcu_sim.py in the file of teacher_model;